bytewizer/microserver/README.md

 **External RAM:** Devices with external RAM have the option of extending managed heap into **unsecure** external memory.
 TinyCLR Config can be used to extend the heap into external SDRAM increasing performance for simultaneous sessions.
 Please note this feature provides a large amount of managed heap space but data is stored outside of the microcontroller chip where it's less secure.

 ## Nuget Packages
+Install release package from [NuGet](https://www.nuget.org/packages?q=bytewizer.tinyclr).
 Prebuild packages are available as attached artifacts on successful [workflow builds](https://github.com/bytewizer/microserver/actions).

 ## Give a Star! :star: